Brokerage

 If the task uses only tags, i.e., it sets

-is resolved to the source path using the dictionary of the “ALL” queue, and the resolved source path must be forward-matched with one of the strings in thecontainers
+containerslist, orcontainer_namemust be forward-matched with one of the strings in thecontainerslist, orcontainer_nameis resolved to the source path using the dictionary of the “ALL” queue, and the resolved source path must be forward-matched with one of the strings in thecontainerslist.

 Checks for Releases, Caches, or Nightlies